 - Think about your overall estate planning goals and how your personal property factors in to this plan.
 For example, if your desire is to divide everything equally among your children, ensure that you are considering the value of individual items of personal property as you draft your will or trust.

 - Consult with an attorney to consider all possible distribution and transfer methods that fit in with your estate planning goals.

+Considerations for personal property during estate planning can help avoid problems down the road.
 When you are ready to take the next steps for creating your estate plan, we are here to help.
 We encourage you to contact us today at 714-459-5481.